emberjs/rfcs/text/0615-autotracking-memoization.md

 In this example, the outer function will be invalidated whenever the inner function invalidates.
 This can be used to optimize a tracked function.

-Arguments passed to the function are _not_ memoized. `memoizeTracked` only memoizes based on autotracking, so it may or may not rerun if the same set of arguments is passed to the function, or if a different set is passed.
+Arguments passed to the function are _not_ memoized. `cache` only memoizes based on autotracking, so it may or may not rerun if the same set of arguments is passed to the function, or if a different set is passed.

 #### Function Name

-The `memoizeTracked` name was chose for two main reasons:
+The `cache` name was chose for two main reasons:

 1. It's a fairly verbose name, which discourages common usage.
 It is meant to be a low-level API, and shouldn't make its way into common usage in app code.